-The duration of an acute kidney & ureter stones episode comprises the trigger window and the post-trigger window, as shown in Exhibit 4.
+The duration of the hernia repair episode comprises the pre-trigger window, trigger window, and the post-trigger window, as shown in Exhibit 4.
 Overall, the duration of the episode is referred to as the episode window.

-- Pre-trigger window: This episode has no pre-trigger window. - Trigger window: The trigger window spans the duration of the triggering encounter and associated hospitalization. - Post-trigger window: The post-trigger window begins the day after the trigger window and extends for 30 days.
+- Pre-trigger window: The pre-trigger window begins 30 days prior to the trigger window and extends to the day before the trigger window. - Trigger window: The trigger window spans the duration of the triggering procedure and associated hospitalization. - Post-trigger window: The post-trigger window begins the day after the trigger window and extends for 30 days.

 If a hospitalization begins on or before the 30th day of the post-trigger window and extends beyond the 30th day (i.e., is ongoing on the 31st day of the post-trigger window), then the post-trigger window is extended until discharge from the hospitalization.

 Extending the episode in this way may only occur once per window and does not lead to further extensions.
 See section 6 for the definition of hospitalization.

-EXHIBIT 4 - EXAMPLE OF DETERMINING THE EPISODE
+EXHIBIT 4 - EXAMPLE OF DETERMINING THE EPISODE DURATION